sarojadhikari076/giftcart-api/README.md

 ## Overview

-GiftCart is an e-commerce platform that provides users with an intuitive shopping experience, including a unique birthday discount campaign.
-Customers can register, browse products, manage their shopping cart, and receive personalized discounts via email.
+**GiftCart** is an innovative e-commerce platform designed to provide users with an intuitive shopping experience, including a unique birthday discount campaign.
+Customers can register, browse products, manage their shopping cart, and receive personalised discounts via email.
+The platform aims to enhance customer engagement and increase sales through targeted promotions and a seamless shopping experience.

+## Features

+- User registration and authentication
+- Product browsing and search functionality
+- Shopping cart management
+- Unique birthday discount campaign
+- Email notifications for discounts and updates
+- Secure payment processing via Stripe
+- API documentation with Swagger

 ## Technologies Used